theOrthodox/ctf-writeups/TryHackMe/Letter/writeup.md

 ```
 `text document `

-Now, 1st we need to gather as much as information we can gather.
-Which will help us to connect the dots and answer the questions.
+Now, 1st we need to gather as much as information we can gather.Which will help us to connect the dots and answer the questions.
 Lets first translate the text document in english :
 ```
 English translation: